Skip to main content

 MCP Response - Multiple Pricing Options

 Some signals offer multiple pricing models.
-The buyer selects one and passes its pricing_option_id in report_usage:
+The buyer selects one and passes its pricing_option_id in report_usage for direct signal usage or in package-level signal_targeting_groups when the signal is selected on a media buy:

 {